-HPV is transmitted through sexual skin to skin contact.
-Using a condom or dental dam during sexual contact can reduce the chance of transmission.
+HPV is transmitted through skin to skin contact during sexual contact.
+Using a condom or dental dam during sexual activity can reduce the chance of transmission.

 Symptoms & Complications

 Most of the time, a person cannot see or feel HPV.
 Many people who have HPV don’t know it, and most cases will just go away on their own.
-Lower-risk strains of HPV can cause genital warts (low risk strains) or can lead to cancer (high risk strains) in the gential, anal, or throat area if they’re not detected.
+Lower-risk strains of HPV can cause genital warts, but some higher-risk strains can lead to cancers of the genital, anal, or throat area if they’re not detected.

 If you are thinking about becoming sexually active or already are, it is important to talk to your doctor about ways to prevent or detect HPV.
-High risk strains of HPV are detected during what is called a pap test.
-This is a preventative exam female bodied individuals start to get at the age of 21.
-Currently there is no test to detect the high risk strain of HPV in male bodied individuals.
+Higher-risk strains of HPV are detected in females through a test called a Pap smear.
+This is a swab of the cervix that females start to get regularly at the age of 21.
+Unfortunately, there is currently no test to detect the high risk strains of HPV in males.